Working hard in the background...

 19.99% - 26.99%□ / 22.99% - 28.99%

-This card offers one of the highest cash back rates in Canada for gas (up to 4%), grocery (up to 7%) and recurring purchases (up to 5%) which is pretty hard to beat.
+This card offers some of the highest cash back rates in Canada for gas, groceries, and recurring purchases, which is pretty hard to beat.
 While the cash back rates are very high, you need to mind the spend caps set for each category to see if your earning potential is really that high compared to most other credit cards.
-However, for a typical person who's spending is generally below $12k per year in grocery, $6k per year in recurring bills and $12k per year in gas then you'll be doing pretty well, especially with the great insurance and benefit offers as outlined in our neo world elite mastercard review below.
+However, if you're the average person whose spending is generally below $12k per year in groceries, $6k per year in recurring bills and $12k per year in gas, then you'll be doing pretty well, especially with the great insurance and benefit offers.

 Pros